 -

-Use Consistent Units: Ensure that all forces are expressed in the same units (typically Newtons in the metric system).
+Use Consistent Units: make sure all forces are expressed in the same units (typically Newtons in the metric system).
 If some forces are given in different units, convert them before performing any calculations.
 Similarly, make sure that distances are in meters, masses are in kilograms, and time is in seconds.
 Inconsistent units can lead to significant errors in your results.

 -